petermartens98/VoiceRAG-AI-Powered-Voice-Assistant-with-Knowledge-Retrieval/README.md

 # 🎙️ VoiceRAG: AI-Powered Voice Assistant with Knowledge Retrieval

-> Combine natural voice interaction with intelligent document search using RAG (Retrieval-Augmented Generation)
+> Transform your documents into an intelligent voice assistant—ask questions naturally and get accurate, context-aware answers drawn from your own knowledge base.

 ## 🌟 Overview

-**VoiceRAG** is an end-to-end voice-powered knowledge assistant that lets you talk to your documents.
-It combines:
+**VoiceRAG** is an end-to-end voice-powered knowledge assistant that bridges the gap between natural conversation and document intelligence.
+Simply speak your questions and receive instant, accurate answers synthesized from your uploaded documents.

+### What It Does
+Upload your documents (PDFs, text files, reports, guides) and VoiceRAG automatically:
+- Processes and embeds them into a searchable vector database
+- Understands your spoken questions using advanced AI
+- Retrieves the most relevant information from your documents
+- Synthesizes natural, conversational responses
+- Delivers answers back to you through voice

+### Technology Stack
-- **🗣️ Voice Interaction** via ElevenLabs Voice Agents
+- **🗣️ Voice Interaction** - ElevenLabs Voice Agents for natural conversation
-- **🧠 AI Intelligence** powered by OpenAI GPT models
+- **🧠 AI Intelligence** - OpenAI GPT models for context-aware responses
-- **📚 Document Retrieval** using vector embeddings and semantic search
+- **📚 Document Retrieval** - Vector embeddings and semantic search with Cohere reranking
-- **⚡ Automation** through n8n workflows
+- **⚡ Automation** - n8n workflows for seamless data pipeline orchestration
-- **💾 Storage** with Google Drive and Supabase
+- **💾 Storage** - Google Drive for documents, Supabase for vector database

-Ask questions naturally, and get answers drawn from your own knowledge base—all through voice.
+### Use Cases
+- Personal knowledge base (research papers, notes, documentation)
+- Business information lookup (policies, procedures, product specs)
+- Customer support (FAQs, troubleshooting guides)
+- Educational assistant (study materials, course content)
+- Legal/medical document consultation

 ---